-At March 31, 2014, there were two 8% convertible promissory notes with a conversion rate of 61%, outstanding (the "8% Notes") in the principal amounts of \$47,000 and \$33,000 which mature in July 2014 and August 2014, respectively, if not converted prior thereto.
-The 8% Notes may be converted into unregistered shares of the Company's common stock, par value \$0.0001 per share, at the conversion price, as defined below, in whole, or in part, at any time beginning 180 days after the date of issuance of the Notes, at the option of the holder.
-The conversion price shall be equal to 61% multiplied by the Variable Conversion Rate which is equal to the average of the three (3) lowest closing bid prices of the common stock during the 10 trading day period prior to the date of conversion.
-These notes may be prepaid during the six months the notes are outstanding by paying 130% during the first 60 days, increasing in 5% increments each month to a maximum of 150% of the then outstanding unpaid principal, interest and any other amounts that might be due for penalties or any event of a default.
+At June 30, 2014, there was one 8% convertible promissory note with a conversion rate of 61% outstanding in the principal amount of \$69,000 which matures in March 2015, if not converted prior thereto.
+This note may be converted into unregistered shares of the Company's common stock, in whole, or in part, at any time beginning 180 days after the date of issuance of the Notes, at the option of the holder.
+The conversion price shall be equal to 61% multiplied by the Variable Conversion Rate, which is equal to the average of the three (3) lowest closing bid prices of the common stock during the 10 trading day period prior to the date of conversion.
+These notes may be prepaid during the first six months the notes are outstanding by paying a prepayment penalty equal to 30% during the first 60 days, increasing in 5% increments each month to a maximum of 50%.
+The Company has reserved 19,000,000 shares of its unissued common stock for potential conversion of the convertible note.

-In a series of transactions during the three months ended March 31, 2014, an 8% convertible promissory note with an aggregate principal balance, including accrued interest of \$55,000 was converted into 2,059,138 unregistered shares of common stock.
+In a series of transactions during the six months ended June 30, 2014, 8% convertible promissory notes with an aggregate principal balance, including accrued interest of \$138,000 were converted into 6,068,694 unregistered shares of common stock.